Meet the Irish sisters behind the interior selections at Cabü cabins in Cavan

 What’s it like working with your sister?

 We work really well together and bounce off each other.
-We swap roles on the time, so one of us might be doing the sourcing, then the other more serious end, and swap back again.
+We swap roles all the time, so one of us might be doing the sourcing, then the other more serious end, and swap back again.
 Everything we gather together we consider and discuss.
-We then put together our overarching moodboard and colour palette together.
+We then put together our overarching mood board and colour palette together.

 Each cabin has a slightly different colour palette, as each is slightly different, and is positioned differently, but none are too far away.
 There is consistency.
-Each room in each cabin are different shapes so although there is continuity in the brands used, like Society of Lifestyle, Bloomingville and Dutchbone, the furniture is different in each cabin.
+Each room in each cabin is a different shape so although there is continuity in the brands used, like Society of Lifestyle, Bloomingville and Dutchbone, the furniture is different in each cabin.
 As I said, it has to work with the surroundings.

 Did you have any say on sockets and placement of sockets?

 No, they have specific Cabü sockets they use in black, as a contrast to the wood.
 There are so many different woods used, you need to be careful not to use many materials.
 There are these beautiful black-framed windows, which is very much part of the Cabü cabins look, alongside the corrugated roofs and cladding.

 You’ll notice you we use quite a lot of black, and that is to not take away from what’s already going on, so we’re already having to consider already what’s in place and what’s going to work around it.